-- a) Consulting fees and guarantor fees are part of the total Developer Fee calculation (does not include green building certifications). - b) The Developer Fee cannot increase after Application Submission. - c) The maximum Developer Fees are as follows: - \$27,500 per unit for first fifty units - \$22,000 per unit for units 51-70 - \$16,500 per unit for units seventy-one or higher - d) The Developer Fee for Applications for additional Credits (in the year the project is placed in service) is limited to the original approved Developer Fee. - e) Notwithstanding anything contained herein to the contrary, the Developer Fee will be limited to a maximum as follows: - \$2,285,000 for 9% Credits Applications - \$4,000,000 for 4% Credits/Bonds Applications
+- a) Consulting fees and guarantor fees are part of the total Developer Fee calculation (does not include green building certifications). - b) The developer fee cannot increase after Application Submission. - c) The maximum developer fees are as follows: - \$27,500 per unit for first 50 units - \$22,000 per unit for units 51-70 - \$16,500 per unit for units 71 or higher - d) The Developer Fee for Applications for additional Credits (in the year the project is placed in service), is limited to the original approved Developer Fee. - e) Notwithstanding anything contained herein to the contrary, the Developer Fee will be limited to a maximum as follows: - \$2,285,000 for 9% credits competitive Applications - \$4,000,000 for 4% credits Bond Financed Projects